Helm Charts

 Instead of having fixed values here, as we do in the regular yaml files we usually deploy into Kubernetes, we have templatized values.
 Sounds mysterious?
 Let’s see what this means; it’s actually easy to understand, but the technical term is a bit cryptic.

-The team that builds WordPress can also create charts, so users can install this software product easily in Kubernetes clusters.
+The team that builds WordPress can also create charts so users can easily install their software product in Kubernetes clusters.
 But this presents a problem.
-You can’t make a WordPress install, with some fixed settings, that would be perfect for thousands of people.
-But, instead, you can create a template, a sort of default install, with adjustable settings that everyone can then easily tweak according to their own needs.
+You can’t make a WordPress install with some fixed settings that would be perfect for thousands of people.